SAILResearch/AI_Teammates_in_SE3/README.md

-# AI_Teammates_in_SE3
-Replication package for "The Rise of AI Teammates in Software Engineering (SE) 3.0: How Autonomous Coding Agents Are Reshaping SE"
+# Replication package for "The Rise of AI Teammates in Software Engineering (SE) 3.0: How Autonomous Coding Agents Are Reshaping SE"

+This package contains the code and data used in the paper "The Rise of AI Teammates in Software Engineering (SE) 3.0: How Autonomous Coding Agents Are Reshaping SE"

+Download AIDev.zip from